Get

 What Should I Feed My Dog Instead of Raw Meat?

-Instead of feeding your dog raw meat as part of a raw food diet, feed them high-quality commercial dog food.
+If you are not willing to feed your dogs a raw meat diet, a good starting point is to feed them high-quality commercial dog food.
 Commercial dog foods contain the nutrients your dog requires, and these foods can grow with them as they move from the nutritional needs of a puppy to the nutritional needs of an adult.
 This ensures your dog stays healthy and lives their best life.
 Plus, commercial dog foods can accommodate health conditions and food allergies in the form of specialty diet dog foods.

 If you want to feed your pet human food, speak with your vet before you do anything.
 Human food may not be suitable for all canines, particularly those with health conditions.
 As we mentioned above, homemade diets are tricky to get balanced so your dog gets all the nutrients they need in the right amounts.
 And finally, cook any meat you want to serve your dog to avoid bacteria and other health risks!